Vellan Kumaran

 Vellan Kumaran (fl. mid-10th century AD), diksa name Chaturanana Pandita, was a Kerala commander in the Chola army and a close confidant of prince Rajaditya.
-He was probably one of the few Chola commanders to have survived the battle of Takkolam in 948/49 AD.
-Kumaran is best known for engraving his own tragic autobiography in an inscription at Tiruvotriyur, Madras (around 10 years after he had become an ascetic).
+He was probably one of the few Chola commanders to survive the battle of Takkolam (948/49 CE).
+Kumaran is best known for engraving his own autobiography in an inscription at Tiruvotriyur (Madras) around ten years after becoming an ascetic.

-Kumaran was the son of Rajasekhara, the chieftain of Valluvanatu in Kerala.
-He is also described as a native of "Nandikkarai Puttur" in Kerala.
-The inscriptions say that he went to Chola country after completing education in his boyhood and became a commander to prince Rajaditya in the Chola army.
-After the battle of Takkolam, he became an ascetic and settled at Tiruvotriyur as the disciple of certain Niranjana Guru.
-Eventually Kumaran, now known as Chaturanana Pandita, became the founder of a matha (the Kalamukha monastery) at Tiruvotriyur.
+Vellan Kumaran ("Valabha Guha") was the son of Rajasekhara, the chieftain of Valluvanatu in Kerala.
+He is also described in records as a native of "Nandikkarai Puttur" in Kerala (the Malai Natu).
+The inscriptions state that, after "completing education in his boyhood", he went to Chola country and became a commander under prince Rajaditya in the Chola army.

-The true significance of the life of Kumaran was discovered by historian V. Raghavan.
+After the battle of Takkolam, Kumaran became an ascetic and settled at Tiruvotriyur as a disciple of a teacher named "Niranjana Guru".
+Eventually Kumaran, now known as "Chaturanana Pandita", founded a matha (the Kalamukha monastery) at Tiruvotriyur.
+The true significance of Vellan Kumaran's life was discovered by historian V. Raghavan.

 Background

 Chola defeat at Takkolam

-The battle of Takkolam (948/49 AD) was a military engagement between a contingent of troops led by Chola prince Rajaditya and another led by the Rashtrakuta king Krishna III (939–967 AD).
+The battle of Takkolam (948/49 AD) was a military engagement fought between a contingent of troops led by the Chola prince Rajaditya and another led by the Rashtrakuta king Krishna III (939–967 AD).
 The battle resulted in the death of Rajaditya on the battlefield and the defeat of the Chola garrison at Takkolam.

-The Rashtrakutas conquered eastern and northern parts of the Chola empire and advanced up to Rameswaram.
-As per the Karhad copper plates of Krishna III (959 AD) the king "uprooted the Cholas, distributed their territory among his followers, and extracted tribute from the Chera and Pandya kings" during his campaign.
-The Sravana Belgola record of Ganga king Marasimha (963 - 975 AD) also claims victory of the Chera king for his predecessor Bhutuga II.
+The Rashtrakutas subsequently conquered eastern and northern parts of the Chola empire and advanced as far as Rameswaram.
+According to the Karhad copper plates of Krishna III (959 AD), the king "uprooted the Cholas, distributed their territory among his followers, and extracted tribute from the Chera and Pandya kings" during his campaign.
+The Sravana Belgola record of the Ganga king Marasimha (963–975 AD) also claims victory over the Chera king on behalf of his predecessor, Butuga II.

-The death of prince Rajaditya is unusually commemorated by the Cholas.
-The Chola version of the events can be found in Larger Leiden Grant (1006 CE) of Rajaraja I and Tiruvalangadu Plates (1018 CE) of Rajendra I.
+The death of prince Rajaditya was commemorated by the Chola family in an unusual manner.
+The Chola version of the events is recorded in the Larger Leiden Grant (1006 CE) of Rajaraja I and the Tiruvalangadu Plates (1018 CE) of Rajendra I.

 Kerala military personnel at Takkolam

-Prince Rajaditya was the son of the Ko Kizhan Atikal, the Chera/Perumal princess, and the Chola king Parantaka I (907–955 AD).
-It is known that the Ko Kizhan Atikal, mother of prince Rajaditya, was present at Rajadityapura (Tirunavalur/Tirumanallur) (in the 28th year of Parantaka, c.
-935 AD) with her entire entourage for some time.
+Prince Rajaditya was the son of the Ko Kizhan Atikal, the medieval Chera princess of Kerala, and the Chola king Parantaka I (907–955 AD).
+It is known that the Ko Kizhan Atikal, the mother of prince Rajaditya, stayed for some time at Rajadityapura (Tirunavalur/Tirumanallur) during the 28th regnal year of Parantaka (c.
+935 AD), along with her entire royal entourage.

-Prince Rajaditya commanded a whole contingent of Kerala military personnel in Tirumunaippati Natu as early as the 930s.
+It is also recorded that prince Rajaditya commanded a large contingent of Kerala military personnel in Tirumunaippati Natu as early as the 930s.